jeremy-rifkin/libassert/README.md

 	namespace detail { /* internals */ }
 }
 using asserts::ASSERTION;
-// All macros of the form ASSERT_DETAIL_* are reserved
 ```

+This library defines macros of the form `ASSERT_DETAIL_*`.
+In macro expansion variables of the form
+`assert_detail_*` are created.
+The user shouldn't define variables of this form to prevent shadowing
+issues.

 ## How To Use This Library